ga-wdi-boston/html-angular-directives/README.md

 ## Introduction to Angular: Expressions, Directives and Filters

 Over the next few days, we will get you acclimated with using Angular.
-Angular is a massive framework, so obviously we won't get through all of it, but by the end of the next two lessons, you will be proficient enough to get started!
+Angular is a massive framework, so obviously we won't get through all of it, but by the end of the next few lessons, you will be proficient enough to get started!

 ![I know angular!](http://cdn.meme.am/instances/58390732.jpg)